-Although no images of the first Saigon-Palace Hôtel have survived, a newspaper advertisement of 1929 boasts of “all modern comforts,” including “comfortable rooms and lounges at guests’ disposal” and a restaurant known for the quality of its Corsican soup, Aïoli (Provençal sauce) and French wines.
+Although no images of the original Saigon-Palace Hôtel exist, a 1929 newspaper advertisement boasts of “all modern comforts,” including “comfortable rooms and lounges at guests’ disposal” and a restaurant known for the quality of its Corsican soup, Aoli (Provençal sauce), and French wines.

 The new Saigon-Palace Hôtel became also one of the city’s most successful hotels during the 1930s with its terrace cafe and nightly concerts.
 Its large “salle de réunion” was frequently used for meetings by local organizations.
 After Luciani retired in 1939, the Saigon-Palace Hôtel was purchased by another French Corsican businessman named Antoine Giorgetti, and it was converted into rented apartments untill 1940s.